How To Stop Procrastinating

 These diagnostic questions aren’t there to shame you.
 They help the healthcare professional uncover the real reason behind your current predicament.

 The same thing is true about our procrastination.
 Before we can wake up and become a powerhouse of productivity, we have to peel back the (sometimes painful) layers and figure out the WHY behind our procrastination.
+Research from BBC Worklife supports this idea, highlighting that procrastination is often more about managing emotions than managing time.

 Here are four main reasons why I’ve found many well-intentioned professionals procrastinate every day:

-Reason: The Fear of Failure Lurking Under The Bed
+Reason 1: The Fear of Failure Lurking Under The Bed

 Probably the number one reason many avoid getting things done is the fear of failure.
 It’s like a monster lurking under the bed (or desk, in this case) that paralyses us.
 This fear causes us to avoid tasks rather than risk not meeting our own or others’ expectations.